The ballpark is starting to look like a ballpark.

-Construction crews are currently working on the plaza area that will transition between the ballpark and the mixed-use development — most of which is expected to be open when the team throws its first pitch in April 2017.
+Construction crews have been working on the plaza area that will transition between the ballpark and the mixed-use development — most of which is expected to be open when the team throws its first pitch in April 2017.
 And now work has begun on the nine-story Comcast office tower, which will house the company’s innovation lab and about 1,000 workers.

-Derek Schiller, the Braves’ executive vice president of sales and marketing, said completing the stadium’s concrete work this month and the steel in February are significant milestones.
+Derek Schiller, the Braves’ executive vice president of sales and marketing, said completing the stadium’s concrete work this month and the steel by February are significant milestones.